OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ---

-## Will this work on Teensy 4.0?
+## Will it work on Teensy 4.0?

-Portability is a core design goal.
+Portability is one of the design objectives.

-Key considerations for hardware include:
+Important factors for hardware include:

 - fixed sampling time (`Ts`)
 - reasonable computational load
 - saturation and anti-windup
 - sensor noise handling (derivative terms amplify noise)

-While the real plant will differ from simulation, this framework provides:
+Though the actual plant would be different from their simulation, this framework offers:

 - a realistic smooth reference
 - a controller compatible with actuator limits
-- a tuning strategy aligned with real-world priorities
+- a tuning approach that corresponds with real-world considerations

 ---